Authoritarian Populism Index.

 01 Speakers

 Much has changed in Europe since Austria faced a boycott from other EU countries in the early 2000s when the centre-right ÖVP entered into a coalition government with the right-wing populist FPÖ.
-Despite facing corruption scandals and several tumultuous periods in government, the FPÖ remains one of Europe’s strongest populist parties.
+Despite facing corruption scandals and several tumultuous periods in government, the FPÖ still remains one of Europe’s strongest populist parties.

 Another early challenge came from The Federation of Independents, formed in 1949.
 It was a coalition with roots in pan-Germanism and national liberalism.
 It aimed to provide an alternative to Austria’s two major parties at the time: the social democrats – Social Democratic Party of Austria (SPÖ [Sozialdemokratische Partei Österreichs]) – and the Christian democrats – Austrian People’s Party (ÖVP [Österreichische Volkspartei]).
 In 1955, it merged with the Freedom Party, which led to the establishment of the Freedom Party of Austria (FPÖ [Freiheitliche Partei Österreichs]) the following year.